JPL-IMCE/gov.nasa.jpl.imce.oml.converters/README.md

   This tarball contains a folder, `OMLConverter` with two sub-folders:
   - `OMLConverter/bin`: platform-specific scripts to launch the command-line application on Linux, MacOSX and Windows.
-  - `OMLConverter/lib`: shared libraries used by the converter application.
+  - `OMLConverter/lib`: shared libraries used by the directory converter application.

 - Print OML Converter usage information